Purple-Recovery/Homework2/README.md

 ### Competitive Analysis

 We also started working on a competitive analysis of other university COVID-19 information portals and usability testing on UW's COVID-19 page.
+Specifically, we took a look at the University of California Berkeley's portal for student accessible information on the Corona virus outbreak.
+It is broken up between resource categories and dates of updates.
+The header also contains a banner relaying the most recent update to university operations and resource posts.
+Like UW's own page, when each section is expanded in the Berkeley site it creates a large drop down of explanations and also helpful links.
 We hope to implement findings from both in later iterations of our solution.

 ### Usability Tests